connectomicslab/connectomemapper3/docs/installation.rst

 .. note::
   If a few bugs related to the Graphical User Interface were fixed after releasing the version, you might want to use the code at its latest version on the master branch (i.e. ``git checkout master``).

+.. _manual-install-conda:

 * Create a miniconda3 environment where all python dependencies will be installed, this by using the spec list "conda_packages_list.txt" provided by the repository::

     $ cd connectomemapper3
     $ conda env create -f environment.yml

 .. important::
   It seems there is no conda package for `git-annex` available on Mac.
-For your convenience, we created an additional `environment_macosx.yml` miniconda3 environment where the line `- git-annex=7.20190219` has been removed.
+  For your convenience, we created an additional `environment_macosx.yml` miniconda3 environment where the line `- git-annex=XXXXXXX` has been removed.
-  Git-annex should be installed on MacOSX using brew (https://brew.sh/index_fr) i.e. ``brew install git-annex``.
+  Git-annex should be installed on MacOSX using `brew <https://brew.sh/index_fr>`_ i.e. ``brew install git-annex``.
 See https://git-annex.branchable.com/install/ for more details.

-  Note that `git-annex` is only necessary if you wish to use BIDS datasets managed by Datalad (https://www.datalad.org/), a very experimental feature still in beta-testing phase.
+  Note that `git-annex` is only necessary if you wish to use BIDS datasets managed by Datalad (https://www.datalad.org/).

 * Activate the conda environment::